OAI/learn.openapis.org/best-practices/use-overlays-for-global-information.md

 # Use Overlays for Global Information

-When information or behavior should be applied across many operations, it is often more maintainable to keep it in an [Overlay](../overlay) rather than repeating changes throughout the source OpenAPI description.
+When information or behavior should be applied across many operations, it is more maintainable to keep it in an [Overlay](../overlay) rather than repeating changes throughout the source OpenAPI description.

 This works especially well for cross-cutting concerns, such as: